Zhang Cheng (Three Kingdoms): Family

 Zhang Cheng's son, Zhang Zhen (張震), inherited his father's peerage as a Marquis of a Chief District (都鄉侯).
 After Zhang Cheng's first wife died, his father Zhang Zhao suggested that he marry his friend Zhuge Jin's daughter.
 Zhang Cheng initially declined because he felt awkward about becoming his friend's son-in-law, but eventually agreed after Sun Quan persuaded him to do so.

-Zhang Cheng and Zhuge Jin's daughter had a daughter, who married Sun He, the third son of Sun Quan.
+Zhang Cheng and Zhuge Jin's daughter had a daughter, Lady Zhang who married Sun He, the third son of Sun Quan.
 Sun Quan often reminded Sun He to be courteous towards Zhang Cheng and paid due respect as a son-in-law.
 Zhang Cheng's son, Zhang Zhen, was implicated and purged in the aftermath of Zhuge Ke's downfall because he was a maternal nephew of Zhuge Ke.
 Zhang Cheng also had another daughter, who married Lu Kang and bore Lu Jing.
 She was also purged in the aftermath of Zhuge Ke's downfall because she was his maternal niece.